Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 ### [REQ-DI-002] MWM SHALL allow users to notify data arrival via shared storages

 An API MUST be provided to the data ingestion services, such as the Informatics Gateway, to notify data has arrived at the shared storage.
-E.g. a mounted NAS volume or cloud storage services.
+E.g., a mounted NAS volume or cloud storage services.

 #### Background

-Medical imaging data are relatively large and transferring data between devices takes a significant amount of time of any given workflow.
-Oftentimes, shared storage is used to reduce the amount of data being transferred across services.
+Medical imaging data are relatively large, and transferring data between devices takes a significant amount of time of any given workflow.
+Often, shared storage is used to reduce the amount of data being transferred across services.

 #### Verification Strategy

-Verify that payloads can be uploaded from data ingestion services and dispatched to the data discovery service.
+Verify that payloads can be uploaded from data ingestion services and dispatched to the App Discovery Service.

 #### Target Release